-Copyright is supposed to address the needs of consumers as well as creators; so the Act also allows some uses of works without the owner’s specific permission: the most important for learning and teaching are the Part VA and Part VB licences.
+Copyright is supposed to address the needs of consumers as well as creators; so the Act also allows some uses of works without the owner’s specific permission.

-The requirements of the licences are stringent: that’s why University policy is that My Unit Readings (MUR) is the only place we can upload teaching content used under the Part VB licence, with the Lecture Capture Service (LCS) delivering copies of broadcasts etc under the Part VA licence – you may not upload Part VB/VA works to your unit's LMS site.
+The requirements of the licence are stringent: that’s why University policy is that My Unit Readings (MUR) is the only place we can upload teaching content used under the Statutory Licence, with the Lecture Capture Service (LCS) delivering copies of broadcasts.

 The Tertiary Music Licence (TML)